 Use Ginger to Improve Your Singing Voice

-    Edited by Melissa Rae, Anonymous, suelowe, Eng and 4 others
+Edited by Melissa Rae, suelowe, Eng, Maria and 3 others

 If you're a singer, then you probably know just how hard it is to keep your voice in top condition.

-    Many things can negatively affect your voice, such as a cold, poor air quality, allergies, smoking,

-    and overuse of your voice.
-The rhizome of the ginger plant, Zingiber officinale, is widely touted as

-    an effective home remedy for many conditions that affect the voice.
-Ginger has warming properties,

-    and it increases blood flow to any areas that it touches.
-It's also anti-inflammatory and it's full

-    of antioxidants, so it can help to soothe an irritated throat and boost your immune system when

-    you're sick.
-It also has the widely-researched benefit of reducing nausea and increasing motility of

-    the digestive system.
-Ginger is also believed to have antimicrobial properties, which means it may

-    reduce the growth of bacteria, viruses and fungus on contact.
-Utilize this aromatic rhizome in all

-    sorts of food and beverages to get rid of throat irritation and improve your singing voice.
+Many things can negatively affect your voice, such as a cold, poor air quality, allergies, smoking, and overuse of your voice.
+The rhizome of the ginger plant, Zingiber officinale, is widely touted as an effective home remedy for many conditions that affect the voice.
+Ginger has warming properties, and it increases blood flow to any areas that it touches.
+It's also anti-inflammatory and it's full of antioxidants, so it can help to soothe an irritated throat and boost your immune system when you're sick.
+It also has the widely-researched benefit of reducing nausea and increasing motility of the digestive system.
+Ginger is also believed to have antimicrobial properties, which means it may reduce the growth of bacteria, viruses and fungus on contact.
+Utilize this aromatic rhizome in all sorts of food and beverages to get rid of throat irritation and improve your singing voice.

 - 1 How to Make Ginger Tea for Your Voice